transparency-dev/witness/README.md

 Checkpoint          | A Checkpoint is a _signed_ commitment to the state of a Log at a given size Split View          | A split view is a situation where a Log presents two views of its data where one is not a prefix of the other
 Consistency Proof   | A crytographic proof between two checkpoints that proves one of them is an Append Only evolution of the other
-Witness             | Tracks one or more logs, verifying Consistency Proofs to ensure it cannot cross any Split Views
+Witness             | Tracks one or more logs, verifying Consistency Proofs to ensure it cannot cross any Split Views, and signs witnessed Checkpoints

 Witnesses are a critical part of a secure transparency ecosystem by providing an anchor that guards against split view attacks by log operators.